UK GOV Style Guide – No more eg, and ie – How to quantify the impact of these changes

 Many in the comment thread were very exercised, citing a ‘dumbing down English’ argument.
 Those criticizing missed the point; people online are trying to complete tasks or find information quickly.

-Now, when we ran a quick analysis on the site with VisibleThread VisibleThread Web, the number was actually double that, at 9,670 across 5,859 pages.
+When we ran a quick analysis on the site with plain language guideline VisibleThread Web, the number was actually double that, at 9,670 across 5,859 pages.
 But irrespective of the exact number of occurrences, cleaning up all that content manually is a daunting task.